ShubJas/constant-deposit-lottery/README.md

 sudo npm uninstall -g
 ```

-If you don't want to trust me, you can execute `index.js`.
+If you don't want to trust me, you can execute `index.js` instead.

 ### Execution ###